-A Union Cavalry outfit is sent behind confederate lines in strength to destroy a rail/supply centre.
+A Union Cavalry outfit is sent behind Confederate lines in strength to destroy a rail/supply center.
 Along with them is sent a doctor who causes instant antipathy between him and the ...

-Texas Ranger Jake Cutter arrests gambler Paul Regret, but soon finds himself teamed with his prisoner in an undercover effort to defeat a band of renegade arms merchants and thieves known ...
-See full summary »
+Texas Ranger Jake Cutter arrests gambler Paul Regret, but soon finds himself teamed with his prisoner in an undercover effort to defeat a band of renegade arms merchants and thieves known as Comancheros.

 After the Civil War, ex-Union Colonel John Henry Thomas and ex-Confederate Colonel James Langdon are leading two disparate groups of people through strife-torn Mexico.
 John Henry and ...
 See full summary »

-A Union Cavalry outfit is sent behind confederate lines in strength to destroy a rail/supply centre.
+A Union Cavalry outfit is sent behind Confederate lines in strength to destroy a rail/supply center.
 Along with them is sent a doctor who causes instant antipathy between him and the commander.
 The secret plan for the mission is overheard by a southern belle who must be taken along to assure her silence.
 The Union officers each have different reasons for wanting to be on the mission.
 Written by

 John Vogel <firstname.lastname@example.org>

 14 of 19 people found this review helpful.